by Adam Judge

 - PBS provides clips, lesson plans, and learning activities using Ken Burns’ The Civil War: The Civil War in the Classroom.

 - PBS’s POV has free resources for educators, including online film clips connected to discussion questions and lesson plans.

-- Jessie Daniels, PhD (Hunter College and The Graduate Center – CUNY) has set up a wiki of films and resources for her Teaching Sociology through Documentary project.
+- Jessie Daniels, PhD, of Hunter College and The Graduate Center – CUNY, has set up a wiki of films and resources for her Teaching Sociology through Documentary project.